 POST SESSION DOCUMENT – 2 JULY 2019

-Dried Papayas
+Dried Ripe Papayas

-Submitted by the secretariat

-The following document is submitted to the Working Party for adoption as a Recommendation for Dried Papayas for a 1-year trial period.
-Provisions placed in brackets indicate text for consultation during the trial period.
-It is prepared according to ECE/CTCS/2017/10 section II c and ECE/CTCS/2018/2 section VII a.
+.

 I. Definition of produce

-This standard applies to ripe, peeled and dried papayas from varieties (cultivars) grown from Carica papaya, of the Caricaceae family and their hybrids intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
+This standard applies to dried, ripe papaya, peeled and unpeeled, from varieties (cultivars) grown from Carica papaya, of the Caricaceae family and their hybrids intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
 This standard does not apply to dried ripe papayas that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.

 Dried ripe papayas may be presented in the following styles: